Little spotted kiwi: Description

 The little spotted kiwi has a length of 35 to 45 cm and the weight of the male is 0.88 to 1.36 kg and the female weighs 1 to 1.95 kg, making it the smallest species of kiwi.
 Their feathers are pale-mottled grey, with fine white mottling, and are shaggy looking.
 They lack aftershafts and barbules.
 They have large vibrissae feathers around the gape.
 They lack a tail, but have a small pygostyle.
-Their bill is ivory and long and their legs are pale.
+Their bill is ivory-coloured and long and their legs are pale.

+The little spotted kiwi had an obligate louse that parasitised on it, Rallicola pilgrimi.
+In an example of conservation-induced extinction, all lice were killed when the kiwi were translocated to Kapiti Island.

-Range and habitat
+Distribution and habitat

 Studies on Kapiti Island show that they prefer flax, seral, and older forest habitats.
 Lower numbers are found in rough grassland and scrub, indicating that either they prefer other habitats or they simply need a larger territory to support themselves in these areas.

 Behaviour

 Little spotted kiwis eat grubs and other small insects that are found underground, and occasionally eat berries.
-Earthworms, cockchafer beetle larvae, caterpillars, cranefly larvae, and spiders are the most common food sources in the little spotted kiwi's diet.
-Fruit off the hinau tree is also commonly consumed.
-Annelids make up the largest percentage of the bird's diet.
-Using its sharp talons and long beak, it digs into the ground and then shoves its long beak down the softened ground.
-Since they can't fly to get to insects or food on trees and their eyesight is very poor, they depend on a keen sense of smell, long beak and talons.
-They are also nocturnal.
-Little spotted kiwi call occasionally each night to advertise territory and to maintain contact with partners.
-Often pairs will duet.
+Earthworms, cockchafer beetle larvae, caterpillars, cranefly larvae, and spiders are their most common foods, with annelids making up the largest percentage of the bird's diet; fruit of the hinau tree is also commonly consumed.

+As they cannot fly and their eyesight is very poor, they depend on a keen sense of smell, long beak and talons for finding food.
+The birds use their sharp talons and long beak to dig into the ground and then probe its long beak through the softened ground.

+Little spotted kiwi are nocturnal, and will call occasionally each night to advertise its territory and maintain contact with partners; often pairs will duet.
 They are very territorial, and fight conspecifics with their sharp claws, resulting in many feathers on the ground.

 Reproduction

-They nest in an excavated burrow, dug by both birds and sometimes line the nest with plant material.
+They nest in an excavated burrow, dug by both birds and sometimes lined with plant material.
 Eggs are laid from July to January.
-The clutch size is one to two eggs (15% have 2), and are incubated by the male for a period of 63–76 days.
-After hatching they stay in the nest for 2–3 weeks and require feeding for 4 weeks.
-Little spotted kiwi eggs are the largest egg relative to the size of the bird.
-Its egg accounts for 26 percent of its own weight—the equivalent of a human giving birth to a six-year-old child.
+The clutch size is one to two eggs (15% have 2), which are incubated by the male for 63–76 days.
+Chicks stay in the nest for 2–3 weeks after hatching and require feeding for 4 weeks.

+Little spotted kiwi eggs weigh about 23% the weight of the parent bird—the largest ratio among kiwis and birds in general—but exceeded by some sea-living birds, such as the Guadalupe murrelet and storm petrel.